rschristopher/ischristtrue.com/src/doctrines/christ.md

 We see the proliferation of the Greek Language, the flourishing of a Jewish diaspora, and a synthesis of Greek philosophy and Judaism (see the [Septuagint](https://en.wikipedia.org/wiki/Septuagint)).

 In this synthesis the heathens began to recognize the necessity of a first principle of *logos* ...
-Anima mundi... stoicism
+Anima mundi... stoicism Meanwhile the remnants of the Babylonian and Medo-Persian empires had similarly been seeded with Jewish religious thought.
+From east to west the gentile world was infused with Jewish monotheism; the innovative idea that there was one and only one God, and that we are made in His image;
+ moreover that our suffering was not due to the whims of careless gods who are otherwise indifferent us, but that there was a fall from grace, an original sin, that through pride man turned away from his created purposee, turning away from the one true God.

+the more nuanced understanding of this was not just fallen man living in a depraved state -- but that there were several rebellions, the last of which left man scattered across the earth, speaking in foreign languages, and ruled over by principalities aand powers; the false (or fallen) gods.
+While the Romans attempted to shove every local god into their pantheon from which they were the head, it was understood that the God of Israel was the one true God, and that there would be a coming Messiah who would rule in the midst of his enemies.
+In other words, the Romans offered a worldly kingdom of man, and the Jewish prophecy spoke of redemption and a Kingdoom of God.

-In a very profound sense the world (both Jew and Gentile) began to understand the nature of man's fallen state and their very real need for the Messiah.
+In a very profound sense, the world (both Jew and Gentile) began to understand the nature of man's fallen state and their very real need for the Messiah.

 !!! quote "John 1:14"
-    And the Word was made flesh, and dwelt among us, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth.
+    And the Word was made flesh, and dwelt among us, (and we beheld his glory, the glory as of the only begotten of the Father) full of grace and truth.

-### The Angel Gabriel
+### Angel Gabriel

 !!! quote "Luke 1:30-38"
     And the angel said unto her, Fear not, Mary: for thou hast found favour with God.